Vesunna: Etymology

 Vesunna's name is likely to derive from the Proto-Celtic *wesu, meaning ‘good’, 'worthy'.

 Alternatively, related to the name of the Greek goddess Hestia, whose name means "hearth, fireplace, altar", This stems from the PIE root *wes, "burn" (ult. from *h₂wes- "dwell, pass the night, stay").
 And so likely also related to the name of the Latin goddess of the hearth, Vesta, though this connection is questioned by Beekes.

 Probably related to Umbrian Vesune which should be a dative singular of a *Vesuna, presumed to be a name of a goddess.
 Perhaps also related to the name of Mount Vesuvius.

-The theonym is the direct heir to another goddess of the same city of Sianna, and derives from vesannus, -a, -um - ‘cruel, furious, excited, unstoppable’ for Sianna as a definition relative to the mistress of wildlife and as a goddess of the hunt.

-Vesunna is also called Tutela, indicating her role as a patron and defender of the city.

 Similar theonymes

 There is one inscription from Baden-Baden with the invocation of goddess Visuna, probably an inscriptive variant of goddess Vesunna from Périgueux.
 On the altar stone are clearly visible the objects for libation.